powerjg/learning_gem5/part1/cache_config.rst

 :authors: Jason Power

-.. _advanced-config-chapter:
+.. _cache-config-chapter:

 ------------------------------------------
-Creating an advanced configuration script
+Adding cache to the configuration script
 ------------------------------------------

 Using the :ref:`previous configuration script as a starting point <simple-config-chapter>`, this chapter will walk through a more complex configuration.
-We will add a cache heirarchy to the system and make the CPU model configurable as shown in :ref:`the figure below <advanced-config-fig>`.
+We will add a cache heirarchy to the system as shown in :ref:`the figure below <advanced-config-fig>`.
 Additionally, this chapter will cover understanding the gem5 statistics output and adding command line parameters to your scripts.

 .. _advanced-config-fig: